viralogic/py-enumerable/docs/reverse.md

 `reverse()`

-Inverts the order of the elements in an `Enumerable`
+Inverts the order of the elements in an `Enumerable`.
+This is a non-executing function.

 **Parameters**